Advertiser Disclosure

 Tips for Boarding

-Probably the easiest way to make sure that your family gets seats together is to already have priority boarding.
-This comes as a perk when flying Business Select or Anytime fares as well as for elite status holders.
+Probably the easiest way to make sure that your family gets seats together is to either pay for seats or have a seat selection perk.
+These perks come when flying Business Select or Anytime fares, for elite status holders, and for those with one of the Southwest credit cards.

 Bottom Line: